 Minor pruning during the early years of a tree’s growth to establish the desired form and/or to correct defects or weaknesses that may affect the structure in later life.

 The cutting down of a tree within 300mm (12in) of the ground at regular intervals, traditionally applied to certain species such as Hazel and Sweet Chestnut to provide stakes etc.

-We carry out our services in Oxfordshire, Northamptonshire, Buckinghamshire, and we are a member of the Arboricultural Association; we have been approved by Trading Standards and are a member of Buy with Confidence.
+We carry out our tree pruning services in Oxfordshire, Northamptonshire, Buckinghamshire, and we are a member of the Arboricultural Association.
+We are approved by Trading Standards and a member of Buy with Confidence.